baoe/AlignGraph/README.md

    You can but it is not recommended, since good alignment cannot be guaranteed with the very short reads and the very large insert length.

+3. How many threads are used for Bowtie2?

+   8 threads are used.
+Currently users cannot make changes to this, since this is a moderate choice for either single CPU machines (overhead for parallelization would not be too large) or multiple CPU machines.
+Another reason is, the bottleneck for the runtime is usually from BLAT, no matter how many threads there are for Bowtie2.